lilygoose89/coco/_drafts/does-thailand-have-a-digital-nomad-visa.md

 ## Is Thailand Creating a Visa for Digital Nomads?

 The highly opinionated mind behind this blog is willing to bet you that in a year's time, Thailand will have issued some type of visa for digital nomads.

+Digital nomads represent a growing class of long-stay tourist who ought to be seen as desirable by governments.
+Most remote-workers and entrepreneurs are highly-skilled, earning their income from outside the country and injecting it into the local economy via apartment rentals, coworking passes, posh brunches, and a bottomless appetite for coffee.
+Nomads drink less than the typical tourist, and unlike retirees, they don't burden the healthcare system.

+They also have access to something that governments in countries trying to bridge the development gap desperately want: knowledge.

+Thailand is making a big bid to digitize and position itself as the startup capital of Southeast Asia.
+To achieve these ambitious targets, homegrown talent won't be enough.
+Thailand wants and needs entrepreneurs, investors, and highly-skilled workers.

+The people who are digital nomads today are exceptionally privileged.
+Thanks to higher-education, digital literacy, and strong passports, digital nomads can choose how they want to live and work.
+The countries that are able to attract this demographic is going to

+Thailand's technocrats are educated and savvy, while the messiness of politics in this country tends has a tendency to ham-string public servants, make no mistake, headway is being made and highly influential parties are already hard at work.

+While no official public announcements have been made to date, this is a priority item for [NIA, BOI, DEPA and other government agencies with a stake in Thailand's digital future](https://startupchiangmai.com/thai-government-agencies-startups){: target="_blank"}.
+We look forward to reporting back on this in the coming months as details emerge.

 ## Other Thailand Visa and Immigration Tips for Digital Nomads